pilgrimstack/workshop-101/readme.md

 You'll run a workshop which present you the basics of OVH Public Cloud.

 There will be 3 steps:
- * Horizon: This is the official OpenStack GUI (Graphical User Interface), you'll use it to start an instance and add a disk.
+ * Horizon: This is the official OpenStack GUI (Graphical User Interface), you'll use it to start an instance and add a disk
- * OpenStack-Client: This is the official CLI (Command Line Interface), you'll simply launch an instance.
+ * OpenStack-Client: This is the official CLI (Command Line Interface), you'll simply launch two instances
- * Cloud-Init: This is the first step to automation, it will help you to launch a post-install script.
+ * Cloud-Init: This is the first step to automation, it will help you to launch a post-install script

 Every instructions will be provided to guide you step by steps.
-The required knowledges are simply the basics of SSH and the Linux command line.
+The required knowledges are simply the basics of SSH and Linux command line.

 ## Schema